WGLab/NanoCaller/docs/Usage.md

 #### Single Chromosome Variant Calling

-For calling variants on single chromosomes, use `NanoCaller.py` to call variants.
+For calling variants on single chromosomes, use `NanoCaller` to call variants.

  Assuming NanoCaller respository is cloned and located at `PATH_TO_NANOCALLER_REPOSITORY` directory, run the following command.
 ```
-python PATH_TO_NANOCALLER_REPOSITORY/scripts/NanoCaller_WGS.py
+NanoCaller_WGS
 -chrom CHROMOSOME \
 -bam YOUR_BAM \
 -ref YOUR_REF \